-We work with a lovely printing house in Hampshire in the UK and always print using 100% post-consumer FSC (Forest Stewardship Council) certified recycled paper.
+We work with a lovely printing house in the UK and always print using 100% post-consumer FSC (Forest Stewardship Council) certified recycled paper.
 This includes everything from our tags to washing instructions included with every purchase.
 The manufacturing process of our card uses less energy and water and emits fewer CO2 emissions than the standard production of virgin fibre paper.

 We use organic cotton brand, care and size labels printed using an Oeko-Tex certified ink.
 Our tags are hand-tied in the UK using a ribbon made from 100% recycled plastic bottles.

-Our Garden Studio
+Our Studio & Team

+While we might dream of coastal skies and sea greys, our HQ is currently a tiny little garden studio in Founder Rachel’s home in London.
 Made from sustainable Cedar wood with a green living roof, this studio is our first HQ.